georgebyte/georgebyte.com/_drafts/angular-state-management-with-observable-store-services.md

 This post explains how one can use the observable store pattern we developed to manage state in Angular apps.
 The solution was inspired by the following article from Angular University: [How to build Angular apps using Observable Data Services](https://blog.angular-university.io/how-to-build-angular2-apps-using-rxjs-observable-data-services-pitfalls-to-avoid/){:target='_blank'}.

 To showcase the usage of observable stores we'll build a simple app called *Coffee election* that lets its users vote for their favorite type of coffee and add their own coffee type to the list of candidates.
+The source code is available on GitHub: [github.com/jurebajt/coffee-election](https://github.com/jurebajt/coffee-election){:target='_blank'}.

 ## Abstract `Store` class